AkashSDas/mone/src/contents/debits_and_credits.md

 publishdate: 2020-11-28T12:01:06-05:00
 ---

-## Misconceptions
+---

+**Facts**

-1. Debits and Credits are neither `good` nor `bad`.
+> Debits and Credits are neither `good` nor `bad`.
+>
-2. Debits and Credits are not the same as `adding` or `subtracting`.
+> Debits and Credits are not the same as `adding` or `subtracting`.

-## So what are debits and credits?

 Debits and Credits are words used to reflect the `duality` or `double-sided nature` of all `financial transactions`.

-### What is the double sided nature

 The double sided nature is that `for money to go to one account, it has to come from another`.

 ![Debits and Credits](/debits_and_credits/img1.png)

-## Breaking the Equity term

-1. Assets are represented by Debits
-2. Liabilities are represented by Credits
-3. Equity is a tricy one
+Assets are represented by Debits.
+Liabilities are represented by Credits.
+Equity is a tricy one

 ![Accounting Equation](/debits_and_credits/img2.png)